 1. Asheville Real Estate Inventory is at Record Lows

 The coronavirus pandemic slowed down the normal listing season for the Asheville, NC real estate market.
 The normal listing season begins in mid-March and runs through June.
 When the pandemic hit, sellers who planned to sell decided not to list their homes in March and April.
 By May, however, these listings began to hit the market, and buyers (who had already waited longer than expected) were ready to scoop them up.
-Overall, this already low inventory coupled with a delay in the 2020 listing season has led to inventory levels that are more than 30% below last year’s levels.
+Overall, the already low inventory this fall coupled with a delay in the 2020 listing season has led to home inventory levels that are more than 30% below last year’s levels.